Empirical Bayes in Bayesian learning: understanding a common practice: Limit behavior of the MMLE

+We stress that, in fully or partially degenerate cases, the above set is smaller than the oracle set considered in \cite{p+r+s2014} -- see Example \ref{ex:mixedreg} below -- thus providing a much more precise notion of oracle hyperparameters and a more precise description of the asymptotic behaviour of $\hat \lambda_n$.

-Thirdly, we show implications when EBIB is framed as a classic problem of maximum likelihood estimation under model misspecification, as introduced in Section \ref{sec:contributions}.
-We prove that, under regularity and uniqueness conditions, $\hat \lambda_n$ converges to the accumulation point of the minimizers of the Kullback-Leibler divergence $ KL( p_{\theta_0}^{(n)} \Vert m_\lambda^{(n)})$.
-In simple words, the EB procedure through the MMLE seeks to reach the prior elicitation of the Bayesian statistician who, among the ones using a prior of the form $\Pi_\lambda$, has the {\em best information} on the true $\theta_0$ in terms of KL.
-Theorem 2.1 shows that such {\em KL-oracle} value of $\lambda$ is the hyperparameter value that mostly favours the true $\theta_0$ in the class of priors $\pi_\lambda$, in the sense of (\ref{eq:oracle}).
-Conceptually, in this KL perspective, the fully regular, degenerate and mixed cases individuated above correspond{, respectively,} to cases where $KL( p_{\theta_0}^{(n)} \Vert m_\lambda^{(n)})>0$, or cases where $KL( p_{\theta_0}^{(n)} \Vert m_\lambda^{(n)})$ can reach zero {at some $\lambda^*$} on the boundary of $\Lambda$, or \lq \lq intermediate" cases where oracle values on the boundary only occur for some components of the hyperparameters vector $\lambda$ and the minimum KL value is bounded away from zero.
+Thirdly, we show implications when EBIB is framed as a classic problem of {\em maximum likelihood} estimation under model misspecification, as introduced in Section \ref{sec:contributions-new}.
+Conceptually, in this perspective the fully regular, degenerate and partially degenerate cases individuated above correspond, respectively, to cases where the true density $p_{\theta_0}^{(n)}$ is outside the class of models ${\cal M}=\{ m_\lambda^{(n)}, \lambda \in \Lambda \}$, or may reach its boundary (for $\lambda$ approaching the boundary of $\Lambda$), or is outside the class $\cal M$ but, informally speaking, may reach the boundary for some components.